Last Revised and Approved by the Board of Trustees: October 18, 2013

 B. For the purposes of this policy statement, “endowment fund” shall refer to any fund, or any part thereof, not wholly expendable by the university on a current basis under the terms of the applicable gift instrument.

-Endowment funds are invested according to policies established by the Board of Trustees.
+Endowment funds are invested according to policy established by the Board of Trustees.

 C. Endowment gifts may be used to establish a special endowment fund or may be added to an existing endowment fund.